elchare/gigawatt-tools/README.md

 Tool 1: Transforms the Gigawatt CSV file into a regular CSV (see the file CSVConverter.java).
 The output can be opened in Microsoft Excel.

 Tool 2: Transforms the Gigawatt CSV file into a CSV file that can be imported to Cointracking.info (see the file CointrackingConverter.java).
-I would appreciate if you use my referral link to sign up for cointracking https://cointracking.info?ref=E928100
+I would appreciate if you use my referral link to sign up for [cointracking](https://cointracking.info?ref=E928100)

+Tool 3: Transforms the Gigawatt CSV file into two CSV files (one for Income, one for Spending) that can be imported to Bitcoin.tax (see the file  BitcointaxConverter.java).
+I would appreciate if you use my referall link to sign up for [bitcoin.tax](https://bitcoin.tax/r/eXXFzSWn)

 ## How do I get access to the tools?